MertKalkanci/MertKalkanci/README.md

 ## **General AI Knowledge**

 I’ve made lots of research about it for my projects, I know the basic concepts of it.
-Also, I have small knowledge of TensorFlow.
+Also, I have some knowledge about TensorFlow.

 ## **Technical Writing**